Nashville Social Security Disability Lawyer

-Fortunately, when you choose to retain legal representation from a Nashville social security disability lawyer at Raybin & Weissman, P.C., you can be sure that our firm is doing everything possible to obtain the social security disability benefits that are rightfully yours.
+Fortunately, when you retain legal representation from a Nashville social security disability lawyer at Raybin & Weissman, P.C., you can be sure that our firm is doing everything possible to obtain the social security disability benefits that are rightfully yours.

 Criteria for SSDI Approval

-The Social Security Administration (SSA) is a federal organization that provides those who are unable to work with financial assistance so that they can continue to support themselves and their families.
+The Social Security Administration (SSA) is a federal organization that provides those who are unable to work with financial assistance so they can continue to support themselves and their families.
 If you have a physical or mental disability that will require you to stop working for a minimum of twelve months, then you may qualify for social security disability insurance (SSDI).

 Collecting Nashville SSDI Benefits

-The moment that you find out that you are no longer able to work due to your diagnosis, you should reach out to your social security disability attorney so that you can begin your SSDI application.
+The moment you find out that you are no longer able to work due to your diagnosis, you should reach out to your social security disability attorney so you can begin your SSDI application.

 The claims process can be quite lengthy, and when you initially apply, there is a strong possibility that your claim will be denied.
 This is usually through no fault of your own, and we will be able to file an appeal to hopefully get your claim approved after the initial denial.